JuliaIntervals/IntervalRootFinding.jl/docs/src/roots.md

 ## Tolerance

-Absolute tolerance for the search can be specified as the last argument of the `roots` function, default being `1e-15`.
-Currently, a method must be provided to be able to choose the tolerance.
+An absolute tolerance for the search may be specified as the last argument of the `roots` function, the default being `1e-15`.
+Currently a method must first be provided in order to be able to choose the tolerance.

 ```jl
 julia> g(x) = sin(exp(x))